glennon/GeyserTimes-Science/README.md

 # DRAFT 8 June 2020
-WE will be moving this whole repository over the github.com/geysertimes soon.
+We/I will be moving this whole repository over the github.com/geysertimes soon.
 So, consider this whole repo somewhat or on its way to being deprecated.

 ### Data Licenses and Attribution